If you've been implementing the usual trading psychology tips from blog posts, books and courses…

 PTSD disconnects you from your Inner Hero.

-When you are disconnected to your Inner Hero, life becomes a struggle and everything seems difficult.
+When you are disconnected from your Inner Hero, life becomes a struggle and everything seems difficult.
 If you have ever been at a job that you absolutely hate, you know exactly what that feels like.

 I'll represent our Inner Hero with this image.